 4. Delivery bots - logistics by robots

 The delivery of goods and groceries on the last mile has been put in a new light by the corona crisis.
-The new health and hygiene requirements are accelerating a trend that will revolutionize the entire logistics chain: In the future, delivery bots will populate our streets and sidewalks in order to deliver parcel deliveries not only highly efficiently, but also extremely hygienically.
-The trend is fundamentally changing shopping and retail - the customary interpersonal contact during delivery will no longer exist in the future.
+The new health and hygiene requirements are accelerating a trend that will revolutionize the entire logistics chain: In the future, delivery bots will populate our streets and sidewalks in order to deliver parcels that are not only highly efficient, but also extremely hygienic.
+The trend is fundamentally changing shopping and retailing - the usual interpersonal contact during delivery will no longer exist in the future.